 2. To cultivate and articulate best practices for collaborative and creative scholarly work.
 Of course all scholarship is collaborative and creative, though these aspects are too seldom foregrounded in our formal scholarly discussions or in graduate training.

 3. To create new venues for intellectual work, both within Yale and across the city and the region.

 4. To create new venues for non-academic expertise within Yale, and thus,

 5. To create new conversations and to cultivate new relationships with contiguous institutions throughout the region (museums, libraries, archives, galleries, media outlets, historical societies, performance troupes, etc.) and with non-academic individuals who have much to offer in an academic setting (artists, photographers, curators, broadcast journalists, film makers, writers, etc.).

-Distinct areas of focus beneath the broad umbrella of Public Humanities at Yale include Museums and Collections, Documentary Studies, Digital Humanities, Space & Place, History & the Public, and Arts Research.
+Distinct areas of focus beneath the broad umbrella of Public Humanities at Yale include Museums and Collections, Documentary Studies, Digital Humanities, Space & Place, History & the Public, Arts Research, and Public Writing.